Philamericus/tech-writer-spec/README.md

 ## Authentication
 The API uses API key authentication.

 To create an API key, call the **POST /auth/token** endpoint and include your username and password in the request body.
-A succesful response contains the API key.
+A successful response contains the API key.

 Include the API key in the request header with the name *Authorization* to authenticate and access protected endpoints.
 Note that for the *Authorization* value you must use the format of `Bearer YOUR_API_KEY`.